Whalers Way Orbital Launch Complex

 Whalers Way Orbital Launch Complex is a commercial spaceport and rocket-launching facility operated by Southern Launch in the locality of Sleaford, near Port Lincoln on the Eyre Peninsula of South Australia.
+The launch of a Taiwanese suborbital test flight suffered a launch failure at ignition in 2021, and no launches have taken place since then.
+Concerns have been expressed by environmental groups and the traditional owners, as the area is inhabited by threatened species such as the southern emu wren and white-bellied whipbird.
+In September 2026, the Native Vegetation Council denied permission for a launch complex to be built at the site, which lies within a conservation area.

 History

 Southern Launch established its headquarters in Adelaide in 2018, before the city was announced as home for the Australian Space Agency.
 Its offices are located in Pirie Street.

 The launchpad at Whalers Way was publicly announced in December 2018, with Southern Launch leading the project.
 The project was declared a major development by the state of South Australia on 22 August 2019, and on 23 October 2019 Southern Launch made a joint announcement with Perigee Aerospace of South Korea about the launch of the "Blue Whale 1" rocket from the Whalers Way facility.

 The facility was officially approved by the Australian Space Agency on 14 July 2021, intended for use to launch commercial satellites.

 Southern Launch planned to build two launch pads for orbital launches to polar and Sun-synchronous orbits.
 Pad 1 was expected to host up to three test launches by the end of 2021.